I-Am-Nicholas/rudeymental/README.md

 ## Configuration

-- Assuming presence of the command line developer tools.
+- Assuming command line developer tools is already installed.

+- Everything with a $ needs to be typed into your console, without the $.

-- $git clone https://github.com/marudine/rudeymental.git in your preferred directory via the command line.
+- $git clone https://github.com/marudine/rudeymental.git in your preferred parent directory via the console.

-- To install gems and dependencies from the Gemfile
+- To install gems and dependencies from the Gemfile, still in your parent directory:
 $cd rudeymental

 $gem install bundler (unless you have bundler already installed)

 $bundle install

-## Create Database

-- In another temporary directory, run $rails new rudeymental-db
-- working in a text editor, copy the gemfile from rudeymental to rudeymental-db
-- copy the database.yml file from rudeymental to rudeymental-db
-- copy the schema.rb file from rudeymental to rudeymental-db
-- still withing the temporary directory, run $bundle install
-- run '$rake db:drop db:create db:schema:load'
-- drop all tables in both rudeymental_development and rudeymental_test
-- run '$rake db:migrate'
-- delete the temporary directory
-- delete the tables from both databases
+## To create database

+If you already have PostgreSQL installed, you only need to go straight to 'Final Part 2)' for this section:

+...if you don't have PostgreSQL installed, continue on here in the rudeymental directory:

+$chmod 755 pg-install.sh

+$./pg-install.sh

+If this raises an error telling you your computer name doesn't exist, enter the following two lines, otherwise go straight to 'Final Part 1)':

+$create database "your_user_name_here";

+$CREATE DATABASE

+Now go to Final Part 1)...

+- Final Part 1)

+$\q

+Now go to Final Part 2)...

+- Final Part 2)

+$chmod 755 create-db.sh

+$./create-db.sh

+$\q

-- To populate your new database with the necessary 'vocabulary'.
+## To populate your new database with the necessary dirty vocabulary...

-$rake db:seed, in the rudeymental directory
+$rake db:seed

 ## To run the test suite

-- $rspec
+$rspec